oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

 5. Display Request and Response - Request/Response.

-## Task 2: Deploy Smart Contract (Chaincode) to Founder Instance (Marketplace) from Blockchain App Builder
+## Task 2: Deploy Car Marketplace Smart Contract (Chaincode) to Founder Instance (Marketplace) from Blockchain App Builder

   Now that we have tested our project locally, we can connect to our remote instances.

-1. In the OCI services menu, select 'Developer Services' and click on 'Blockchain Platform.'
+1. In the OCI services menu, select 'Developer Services' and click on 'Blockchain Platform'

 2. Ensure that the right **Compartment** is selected and click on the 'Marketplace' founder instance.